|

 quinquemaculata

-Tomato Horn
+Tomato

 Worms are

-very hard to see as they hang in the shade underneath foliage.
-But this
+as they hang in the shade underneath foliage.

-one, covered with white cocoons of the predatory Braconid Wasp, is
+one, covered with white cocoons of the predatory Braconid Wasp,

 easily